Octomore, the ultimate peat whisky

 08.1 was produced in a limited run of 42,000 bottles, but there are reviews stating that it lacks the intensity of peat, perhaps due to the extended aging period of 8 years.

-08.3 achieved complex flavors through aging in a blend of 56% bourbon casks and 44% wine casks (Pollock, Ventoux, Rhône, and Burgundy).
+08.3 is 56% bourbon Complex flavors were perfected through aging in a blend of casks and 44% wine casks (Pollock, Ventoux, Rhône, and Burgundy).
 It also holds the record for the highest peat content to date at 309 PPM.

 09. Series